ringcentral/ringcentral-softphone-js/README.md

 Edit `.env` file to specify credentials.

 - `CALLEE_FOR_TESTING` is a phone number to receive testing phone calls.
 You don't need to specify it if you do not make outbound calls.
+- If you have `WEB_SOCKET_DEBUGGING=true`, then all WebSocket traffic will be printed to console.

 ### Run